blomqvist/thesis/Report/report.md

 ```

 **PDORx1:**
-The PDORx1 is the most important PDO the ICH transmits to the OCU.
-This data object gives the OCU the information that is none existing on the CAN bus.
+The PDORx1 is the most important PDO message that the ICH transmits to the OCU.
+This message gives the OCU the information that is internal to the ICH and non-existing on the CAN bus.

 <!-- PDORx1 table -->
 \begin{table}[H]